vittel1/julea/doc/container.md

 ### Docker Image

-In the root directory of the repository is a Dockerfile that loads the standard dependencies and configures JULEA using Meson and Ninja.
+In the container/docker/github directory of the repository are two Dockerfiles that loads the standard dependencies and configures JULEA using Meson and Ninja.
 By default JULEA files are copied to **/julea**.

-The Dockerfile can be modified to create a new image.
+The Dockerfiles can be modified to create a new image.
+For example the configuration image:

 ```
-docker build -t julea-standard:1.0 .
+sudo docker build -t julea-standard:1.0 -f container/docker/github/Dockerfile_JULEA_Config .
 ```

 The image can be published on Dockerhub.
 For this, the following commands must be executed.
 Further information can be found here: https://docs.docker.com/docker-hub/repos/

 ```
-docker tag julea-standard:1.0 <DOCKER ID>/julea-standard:1.0
+sudo docker tag julea-standard:1.0 <DOCKER ID>/julea-standard:1.0
-docker push <DOCKER ID>/julea-standard:1.0
+sudo docker push <DOCKER ID>/julea-standard:1.0
 ```

 ### Use Docker Image